Planning your walk

 If so take a look at the web site http://places.walkinginfo.co.uk.
 This site maps the meeting and starting places that all groups have used in the past for their walks.
 It may give you some new ideas.

 It is advisable to pre-walk a new walk shortly before you lead it to familiarise yourself and to check that no part of the route is unsuitable.
-If during their pre-walk checks, leaders find paths which need clearing, they are advised to contact Neville on 01473 612350, in good time.
-This is so that an attempt can be made to carry out the necessary work.
+If during their pre-walk checks, leaders find paths which need clearing, they are advised to contact Neville on 01473 612350, in good time or report the problem to Suffolk County Council.
+This is so that an attempt can be made to carry out the necessary work before your walk.
+For more information on rights of way in Suffolk, see the Suffolk Public Rights of Way website.

 When proposing to use a village hall, church or private land for parking, please remember to check with the owners that we may use it on the date required and if there is likely to be any charge.
 Your local library or Ipswich Library may be able to help you to find the person to contact for permission to park at village or community halls, or the hall may have contact details online.
 Wherever you arrange to park, bear in mind that there could be as many as 15 to 20 cars.